Working together to keep the complicated simple

 Wholesaling that is not listed elsewhere8.5

-*”Labour-only building or construction services” means building or construction services where the value of materials supplied is less than 10 per cent of relevant turnover from such services; any other building or construction services are “general building or construction services”
+*‘Labour-only building or construction services’ means building services where the value of the materials supplied is less than 10% of the turnover for those services.
+If more than this amount, the business is classed as ‘General building or construction services’.

-Typically therefore prior to 1 April 2017, the FRS suited small simple businesses with minimal expenditure, where the main thing “sold” is someone’s time.
+Prior to 1 April 2017, the FRS typically suited small simple businesses with minimal expenditure, where the main thing “sold” is someone’s time.
 Contractors are a prime example where it was often beneficial to join the FRS.
 However, it’s not always a good idea, and there are many misconceptions about the FRS where people think it’s better than it actually is.
 In particular, the introduction of “limited cost traders” rules at 16.5% mean FRS is very rarely profitable for freelancers/contractors.

 Share this article